-On the second day, we had a delicious Turkish meal at a local restaurant, then both fell ill with food poisoning.
-'I don't feel too good,' I said to Wayne at the hotel.
+'I don't feel too good,' I said to Wayne, at the hotel.

 The food was lovely - it was just too rich for our stomachs.
 We spent the next few days in the hotel room.
-Wayne recovered fully.

-but I still seemed to have an upset stomach.
+Wayne recovered fully, but I still had an upset stomach.

 Determined to still make it the best trip ever, we stuck to our honeymoon plans.